-GROWING Cocos nucifera 'Fiji Dwarf' IN PALM BEACH COUNTY

-Submitted by Charlie Beck
+FEATURED THIS MONTH: Cocos nucifera 'Fiji Dwarf' by Charlie Beck

 Many years ago, prior to my arrival to Florida in 1984 and prior to the outbreak of Lethal Yellowing (LY) disease, South Florida was widely planted with coconut palms.
 I've been told that the predominant canopy tree was the coconut.
 I'm sorry that I missed that time because it must have been beautiful.
 The predominant coconuts planted back then were of the tall variety.
 The Jamaican and Panama Tall varieties were common.
 They are impressive palms.
-Their canopies are much larger and more robust than the dwarf varieties which are most commonly planted in South tall coconuts also were much more salt and wind tolerant than the dwarf varieties.
+Their canopies are much larger and more robust than the dwarf varieties which are most commonly planted in South Florida these days.
+The tall varieties had stems with large boles (swollen bases) which improved their resistance to hurricanes.
+These tall coconuts also were much more salt and wind tolerant than the dwarf varieties.
 If you drive along the coast in Palm Beach and farther south you can see remnant survivors of these magnificent palms.
 Most of these tall variety coconuts were killed by LY disease.
 Either the surviving tall variety coconuts were naturally resistant to the disease or they have been continually injected with oxytetracycline to protect them from LY.